 One of the toughest jobs of parenting is talking to your kids about difficult subjects.
-It's hard enough to explain when Mr. Teddy Bear gets eaten by the washing machine.
-Or, how their bike got stolen at school.
-But, it feels impossible to put into words the really big issues, such as violence, racism, drugs and other weighty topics.
+It's hard enough to explain when a beloved stuffie gets eaten by the washing machine, or when a bully acts tough at school.
+But it can feel impossible to put into words some of the really big issues, such as violence, racism and other important topics.

-But in the age of cell phone notifications, streaming video, and 24-hour news coverage—when even little kids are exposed to really serious stories—it's important to face this challenge head-on.
+But in the age of constant notifications, streaming video, and 24-hour news coverage—when even little kids are exposed to really serious stories—it's important to face this challenge head-on.

 Addressing the tough stuff makes your kids feel safer, strengthens your bond and teaches them about the world.
 And when you show them how to gather and interpret information, ask questions and cross-check sources, they become critical thinkers.
 It's always sad to confront the issues the world hasn't been able to solve.
 But by investing our kids with knowledge, compassion and strong character, we can give them all the tools they need to make things better.

-When your kids learn about something scary or unsettling, say, a mass shooting, a suicide on a popular TV show, or a graphic porn via an innocent Google search, most parents get that deer-in-the-headlights feeling.
+When your kids learn about something scary or unsettling, most parents get that deer-in-the-headlights feeling.
 But it's always a good idea to use your kid's age and developmental stage as a guide to starting conversations, because they absorb information differently as they grow from babies to teens.

 The tips below are general guidelines for discussing any difficult subject with kids age two through teen based on childhood-development guidelines.

 Young children don't have enough life experience to understand some of the elements involved in complex, difficult topics.
 They also don't have a firm grasp on abstract concepts or cause and effect.
 Because they and their primary relationships (mama, dad, siblings, grandparents, even the family dog) are the center of their world, they focus on how things affect them.